-Winston edged out Derrick Henry as the youngest player to win the Heisman Trophy when he captured the 79th award at age 19 years and 342 days.
+Winston edged out Mark Ingram as the youngest player to win the Heisman Trophy when he captured the 79th award at age 19 years and 342 days.
 This mark has since been surpassed by Lamar Jackson who was only 5 days younger at the time of receiving the award.
 Winston became the third Florida State Seminole to win the Heisman, following Charlie Ward (’93) and Chris Weinke (’00).

 Winston was born in Bessemer, Alabama on January 6, 1994.
 He attended Hueytown High School, where he played both football and baseball.
 Winston was considered among the best quarterback recruits in the nation in 2011 and he earned the Gatorade Player of the Year recognition for the state of Alabama.
 He led Hueytown to a state championship during his junior year.